 Thailand is located in South East Asia, and it has a very warm climate, with temperatures rarely dipping under 60 degrees Fahrenheit, even during the “cold” season.
 During the warm season, temperatures are almost always in the 80’s and 90’s.
 This makes Thailand a popular tropical destination for lots of people who would like to experience the tropical life, without spending a fortune like you would in Hawaii or the Caribbean.
 But Thailand has much more to offer than just nice weather!

 A significant portion of Thailand’s economy relies on tourism, which means there are a lot of English-speaking people, and touristy towns and resorts, if that’s what you’re interested in.
 For adventurous folks, you can easily bounce around the country and explore it for yourself without having to know much Thai.
 If you like to have more structure in your vacations, a great way to go about it is to buy everything in advance.
-There are some great packages available at Exsus South East Asia, a large travel agency with excellent prices and a great reputation.
+There are some great packages available if you shop around.
+Believe me, all it takes is a little bit of research and patience.

 [Photo: Mike Behnken]